induktio/thinker/Readme.md

 from same folder with the game.
 Sometimes startup issues can be fixed by starting the launcher with administrator privileges.

 Alt-tabbing may sometimes not work by default in Alpha Centauri's GOG version.
 To re-enable alt-tab feature, follow these steps.
 First open a command prompt with administrator privileges in Alpha Centauri's installation folder.
-Then enter these commands:
+After entering the commands below alt-tabbing should now work when the game is restarted.

     sdbinst -u game.sdb
     sdbinst -u game_add.sdb

-Alt-tabbing should now work when the game is restarted.
+After installing the game on Windows there might be a notification that Windows Features can't complete the requested changes.
+This might be caused by a failure to install DirectPlay.
+First open a command prompt with administrator privileges.
+Then after entering the command below DirectPlay should be automatically installed.

+    dism /online /Enable-Feature /FeatureName:DirectPlay /All

 Other mods